maffl-dev/blitz-gl/README.md

-A simple game engine for the web.
+A simple BlitzBasic inspired game engine for the web.
 Using WebGL and Typescript.